-Many women find they climax more easily with a clitoral stimulator,” says Annabelle.
-“This is because the external clitoris is the part of the body that contains the greatest density of nerve endings.
+Many women find they climax easier with a clitoral stimulator, Knight says.
+"This is because the external clitoris is the part of the body that contains the greatest density of nerve endings.
 So, when stimulated, it can lead to pleasure.
-Some women find their orgasms are more intense when the stimulation centres solely on the clitoris."
+Some women find their orgasms are more intense when the stimulation centers solely on the clitoris."

 Rabbit vibrators vs clitoral stimulators: which is better for sensitivity?

 If you often feel sensitivity or even pain during sex, then you might you may prefer a clitoral stimulator like a wand vibrator.
 "These are best suited to women who prefer to focus more on clitoral stimulation.
 This is perhaps because they can feel discomfort through repeated penetration."

 Knight continues by saying that wand vibrators may be easier on the vulva and clitoris area as they have a wider surface area that bullet vibrators, which are very precise as they often have a pointed tip.
 "Wand vibrators are now rivalling classic and rabbit vibrators in terms of popularity, as they give intense vibrations over a wider area and this can lead to more intense orgasms."

 What to look out for when buying a rabbit or clitoral stimulator

 Ultimately, if you're only looking to buy one toy then versatility is best.
 “Choose a toy made from high-quality, non-porous materials that has a range of speeds and settings.
 This will mean you can find the right kind of stimulation to suit your body.”

 But also think about what you'll be using your toy for.
 If you really enjoy sex in the shower, a vibrator can take things to the next level - but you'll need to buy a waterproof one.
 And if you think you'll be taking your vibe abroad, make sure to pick one that has a travel lock, or risk an awkward situation at baggage claim.